 Mold during winter is a concept that many would never think of as a possibility.
 Yes, mold growth is less likely to occur in the winter months than during the hot and humid seasons.
 However, there are many causes of winter flooding and maintenance issues.
 Hence the reason for elevated moisture in the air even during the winter months.
 Mold spores are small and microscopic.
 They are mainly contained near water sources and also in the air within our homes and outside.
 During this season, the air is rather cold and, in this case, humidifiers are used in many homes.
 However, monitoring of the home humidifiers is a crucial measure to prevent high humidity levels which provide a conducive environment for a more active mold formation environment.
 Homeowners should ensure that humidity levels are not too high to prevent mold formation.

 Mold is formed as a result of improper drainage systems in and out of the house.
 Consequently, you find that during this season, some rooms have water on the floor due to drain leaks.
 It is rather advisable to identify the sources of the leaks.
-Repair them.
-Thereby avoiding the formation of water in one place.
-Thereby, encouraging mold during winter seasons.
-Where snow may be the case of the leaks on the roofs.
+You can figure out whether your home is damp enough to grow mold with the help of a black mold test kit or similar devices and make immediate changes, by avoiding the accumulation of water in any one place.
+In some cases, snow may be the cause of leaks on the roofs.
 Which melts down into the leaks progressively and slowly enhancing mold formation.

 Holiday vacation disaster at home can be prevented.
 Preventing pipes from freezing is essential before leaving for that planned holiday vacation.
 When pipes freeze they become susceptible to cracks and bursts due to the accumulation of pressure inside them.
 When pipes burst then water is released into the surrounding hence leading to floods in the house and the compound.
 The last thing one would want is for their holiday vacation to be cut short due to avoidable circumstances like preventing the pipes from freezing.
 Flooding in the house not only causes disruption of the holiday vacation, but also the damage of property.
 Economic loss due to huge expenditures to repair what was not insured.
 To read all of our traveling tips click here.